 A: Amateur Radio Newsline™ does not directly sponsor any on-air operation.
 We have no transmitting facilities of our own on any band: HF or VHF / UHF.
-We are producer / distributors only.
+We are producers/ distributors only.

 Q: If you do not transmit your news bulletin, how can I hear it?

-Since some Amateur Radio Newsline™ bulletins contain a lead message to the issuing bulletin station called a “Closed Circuit Advisory” we recommend that bulletin stations pre-record the service and retransmit only that part which constitutes the text of the service itself.
+Since some Amateur Radio Newsline™ bulletins contain a lead message to the issuing bulletin station called a “Closed Circuit Advisory,” we recommend that bulletin stations pre-record the bulletin and retransmit only that part which constitutes the text of the bulletin itself.
 This is easily accomplished by either downloading the MP3 file at www.arnewsline.org and recording Amateur Radio Newsline™ for delayed retransmission on your local repeater (or net frequency.)
 This also permits easy integration of Amateur Radio Newsline™ into an already established net or on-air amateur radio information service.